-Stop NATO Wars and Interventions!
+Stop NATO wars and interventions

 The supposed legitimation for these wars was a web of lies, employed to gain dominance, influence, resources, and hegemony.

 During this time, NATO has developed global reach and became the international military alliance.
-This has been emphasized by the jointly taken decision of its members to achieve defence spending of at least 2% of GDP by 2024.
+This has been emphasized by the jointly taken decision of its members to achieve defence spending of at least two percent of GDP by 2024.
 This boost will reduce the influence of China and Russia and secure resources for capitalist hegemony.

 Contradictions between NATO states cannot conceal this common objective and the permanent territorial expansion of NATO serves these purposes.
 Preparations for war, most recently against Venezuela, underline its aggressive attitude.
 Abandoning nuclear weapons has never been seriously considered as an option.
-Through the comprehensive modernization and intended deployment of new nuclear weapons by the U.S., following the dissolution of the Intermediate-Range Nuclear Forces (INF) treaty, the nuclear arms race will be fuelled to a level not seen in decades.
+Through the comprehensive modernization and intended deployment of new nuclear weapons by the US, following the dissolution of the Intermediate-Range Nuclear Forces (INF) treaty, the nuclear arms race will be fuelled to a level not seen in decades.
 Furthermore, NATO’s first strike strategy is a threat to the planet as a whole.

-Since its foundation in 2009, the international network “No to War – No to NATO” has successfully managed, through various actions, to reduce support for NATO among the population in key states, and even to delegitimize NATO.
-Our objective remains the same – twenty years after the illegal attack on Yugoslavia, and 70 years after NATO’s founding: to overcome the dinosaur named NATO and to replace it with an international organization for collective security and disarmament.
+Since its foundation in 2009, the international network “No to War—No to NATO” has successfully managed, through various actions, to reduce support for NATO among the population in key states, and even to delegitimize NATO.
+Our objective remains the same—twenty years after the illegal attack on Yugoslavia, and 70 years after NATO’s founding: to overcome the dinosaur named NATO and to replace it with an international organization for collective security and disarmament.